Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 Spinning classes are in the dark because it’s plain weird if they aren’t!

-The room is dimly lit to stop you from focusing on the fact that you are entirely stationary.
+The room is dimly lit to stop you from focussing on the fact that you are entirely stationary.
 It also gives a great opportunity to get some crazy disco lights going, which when coupled with loud, up-tempo electro music, should make for a pretty exciting atmosphere.

 It makes an activity that could be potentially pretty boring much more entertaining.